jaytaylor/andromeda/README.md

 - [ ] Detect and persist whether each import is vendored or not in the reverse-imports mapping data.
 - [ ] Add errors counter to ToCrawlEntry and throw away when error count exceeds N.
 - [ ] Move failed to-crawls to different table instead of dropping them outright.
+- [ ] Add queue monitor, when it is empty add N least recently updated packages to crawl.
+- [ ] Protect against losing queue items from process restarts / interruptions; Add in-flight TCE's to an intermediate table, and at startup move items from said table back into the to-crawl queue.
+- [ ] Remote-crawler: Store crawl result on disk when sending failed, then when remote starts, check for failed transmit and send it.
+Possible complexity due to server not expecting _that_ crawl result.
+May need to expose via different gRPC API endpoint than `Attach`.
+- [ ] Add counts for total number of packages tracked, globally (currently repos are tracked and called "packages" everywhere, ugh).
+- [ ] Add process-level concurrency support for remote crawlers (to increase throughput without resorting to trying to manage multiple crawler processes per host).

 To locate additional TODOs just `find . -name '*.go' -exec grep 'TODO'`